saintzaw/tp/docs/UserGuide.md

 ![EditExistingModule_ByType.png](UG_Screenshots/EditExistingModule_ByType.png)

-Example: `edit /CS2113T /MC /8` edits the current Modular Credits that CS2113T is worth to 8.

 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>

 ---

-<div style="page-break-after: always;"></div>
+Example: `edit /CS2113T /MC /8` edits the current Modular Credits that CS2113T is worth to 8.

 Expected Output: